KevinVG207/UmaLauncher/readme.md

 ![An example of the training run CSV, imported into Excel.
 (Only a subset of columns is shown.)](assets/training-csv-excel.png)

-*An example of the training run CSV, imported into Excel.
+*An example of a training run CSV, imported into Excel.
 (Only a subset of columns is shown.)*
 - With the 'Track trainings' setting enabled, your training runs will be saved as a gzip file in the `training_logs` folder.
 This folder will be automatically created next to the exe.
 - Use the 'Export Training CSV' option in the tray icon menu to export the training logs to a CSV file.
 - CSVs can be generated without launching the exe by dragging and dropping logs from the `training_logs` folder onto the exe.